Parents work to put boundaries on 'Fortnite' during the school year

 Dozens of "Fortnite" support groups — where parents with kids who play the colorful survival game connect and vent — have sprung up on social media since the game was released last year.
 They have also given adults an outlet to discuss how to handle the new school year.

-“I am kind of worried that when school starts, 'Fortnite' might be a distraction,” McElrath said before the start of school in Smryna.
+“I am kind of worried that when school starts, 'Fortnite' might be a distraction,” McElrath said before the start of school in Smyrna.
 “I’m hoping I don’t get a call about it.”

 Marcus would prefer his mother didn't concern herself too much with his gaming habit.

-Note: CORRECTION (Sept.
-3, 2018, 11:40): An earlier version of this article misstated the name of a town in Delaware.
-It’s Smyrna, not Smryna.